tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/Demo.md

 ```
 ******

-## Step 3 Creating the repositories and setting up the CI/CD pipeline with the tool
+## Step 3: Creating the repositories and setting up the CI/CD pipeline with the tool

 #### Run the tool on the terminal
--  Navigate to the same level where the oss-mlops-project folder (but have to be outside of a repo folder) is on and run:
+-  Navigate to the same level where the oss-mlops-project folder (but have to be outside of a repo folder) is on and run

 ```
 oss-mlops-platform/tools/CLI-tool/create_gitrepo_devops_for_ml_work.sh